Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-1/_index.md

 // should return 23
 ```

-For Python: Raise an appropriate exception type.
+**Python:** Raise an appropriate exception type.
 Using the base Exception isn't good practice.
 Here are [errors](https://www.tutorialsteacher.com/python/error-types-in-python) that can be raised.

 #### 5. Modify the add function so that it can handle negative integers